einKnie/assortedScripts/README.md

 -c, --comment      |   an optional title appendix for the generated plot
                    |   for exmple "while playing a video"

--x                 |   don't do anything, just print the configuration
+-a                 |   automatic mode. overwrite file and plot data without prompt -x                 |   what-if mode, just print the configuration
                    |   that resulted from your other parameters

 -h, --help         |   show this help message